Vinfall/VNDB-Calendar/README.md

 - `-p` or `--max-page`: maximum pages of query results, by default it will be `1`.
 As wishlist is fetched reversely, newest items come first.
 Each page has 100 items, so 1 page is usually suffecient if you use calendar only for upcoming releases.

 > [!NOTE]
-> `wishlist.py` assumes you use the default `wishlist` label and have not set it as private.
+> `wishlist.py` assumes you use the default `wishlist` label and have not set it to private.
 > If you prefer to use another default label or your custom labels to generate calendar,
-> use attached one-liner to determine the label id and change `default_filters` in the script.
+> use attached one-liner in the script to determine the label id and change `default_filters`.

 ## TODO